signalogic/SigSRF_SDK/mediaTest_readme.md

     ![Wireshark Max Delta packet stat](https://github.com/signalogic/SigSRF_SDK/blob/master/images/wireshark_max_delta_packet_stat_screencap.png?raw=true "Wireshark Max Delta packet stat")

-    See [Analyzing Packet Media in Wireshark](#user-content-analyzingpacketmediawireshark) above for step-by-step instructions to show and analyze Max Delta and other packet stats in Wireshark.
+    See [Analyzing Packet Media in Wireshark](#user-content-analyzingpacketmediawireshark) below for step-by-step instructions to show and analyze Max Delta and other packet stats in Wireshark.

 <sup>[1]</sup> Optimizing Linux apps for increased real-time performance is a gray area, pulled in different directions by large company politics and proprietary interests.
 At some point Linux developers will need to provide a "decentralized OS" architecture, supporting core subclasses with their own dedicated, minimal OS copy, able to run mostly normal code and handle buffered I/O, but with extremely limited central OS interaction.
 Such an architecture will be similar in a way to DPDK, but far more advanced, easier to use, and considered mainstream and future-proof.
 This will be essential to support computation intensive cores currently under development for HPC, AI and machine learning applications.